KislayaSrivastava/serverless-microservice/README.md

 ![Create resource method](./pictures/13.jpg)

 8. Select "POST" from drop down menu , then choose the lamdba function name in the search bar.
 Search for the lambda create "LambdaFunctionOverHttps".
 Select it.
 Leave everything as is and select "Create Method".
 The screen will refresh and below screen will be shown.
 This new screen has the integration directly with Lambda.

+Click on the Lambda icon.
+A popup shows the name of the lambda function which is integrated.

 ![Create lambda integration](./pictures/14.jpg)